 “I don’t want you living with roaches!”

-At first, Greene’s demeanor is brusque, but something magical happens when the boy offers him a Coca-Cola.
-As he sips from the bottle, his expression softens, and in a heartwarming display of gratitude, he tosses his game towel to the young fan, leaving an unforgettable impression.
+At first, Greene is brusque and dismissive, but something magical happens when the boy offers him a Coca-Cola.
+As he sips from the bottle, his expression softens, and in a heartwarming display of gratitude, he tosses his game towel to the young fan.

-This ad struck a chord with audiences far and wide, capturing hearts with its blend of emotion and human connection.
-Even to this day, it continues to hold its place in advertising history. as a powerful testament to the transcendent impact of sports and the genuine moments of connection that can occur between athletes and their young fans.
+This ad struck a chord with audiences and continues to hold a place in advertising history.
+It’s a powerful testament to the transcendent impact of sports and the genuine moments of connection between athletes and their young fans.

 Iconic Line

-Wilt Chamberlain once partnered with Volkswagen in 1966 for a commercial highlighting his inability to fit into their iconic Beetle.
-So, when Volkswagen sought to promote its bigger, roomier Rabbit model, the impressive 7’1″ basketball legend himself was a natural choice.
+Wilt Chamberlain partnered with Volkswagen in 1966 for a commercial highlighting his inability to fit into their iconic Beetle.
+So, when Volkswagen wanted to promote its bigger, roomier Rabbit model, the 7’1″ basketball legend was a natural choice.

 Iconic Line

-Johnny Bench, at the time, baseball’s most eligible bachelor, steps off the field looking stylish and cool in his polarized Foster Grants.
+At the time of this commercial, Johnny Bench was known as baseball’s most eligible bachelor, so people took notice when he stepped off the field looking elegant and cool in his Foster Grants.
 He chats with the camera, saying that when he’s not on the diamond, he’s just an everyday guy who needs sunglasses like the rest of us.
 So, of course, he goes for the fashionable Foster Grants.

 But, as Johnny zooms off with a stunning blonde riding shotgun in a sleek Austin Healey convertible, it’s pretty clear he’s not your average guy.